-- Romantic involvements. - Business relationships, other than those that might emerge from joint educational projects. - Faculty or students accepting services or personal favors from each other (e.g., babysitting, house sitting, pet care, work in the office). - Accepting substantial gifts. - Special treatment of a student, including gifts, meals, entertainment, or social contacts, which differs substantially from the usual teacher-learner relationship with other students.
+- 1. Romantic involvements. - 2.
+Business relationships, other than those that might emerge from joint educational projects. - 3.
+Faculty or students accepting services or personal favors from each other (e.g., babysitting, house sitting, pet care, work in the office). - 4.
+Accepting substantial gifts. - 5.
+Special treatment of a student, including gifts, meals, entertainment, or social contacts (this includes social media), which differs substantially from the usual teacher-learner relationship with other students.